-The Company has significant carryforwards for State of Oklahoma which includes a net operating loss of \$2.5 million and an Oklahoma Investment Tax Credit of \$3.4 million, associated with the Company's \$36 million investment in a new paper machine in 2006 and a \$20 million investment in a new converting line in 2010.
-The Company believes that its future state taxable income will be sufficient to allow realization within the 20 year carryforward period.
+The Company has significant carryforwards for State of Oklahoma which includes a net operating loss of \$3.3 million and an Oklahoma Investment Tax Credit of \$3.7 million associated with the Company's \$36 million investment in a new paper machine in 2006 and a \$20 million investment in a new converting line in 2010.
+The Company believes that its future state taxable income will be sufficient to allow realization before the NOL carryforward expires in 2020 and before the Oklahoma Investment Tax Credit expires in varying amounts from 2026 through 2033.
 Accordingly, deferred tax assets have been recognized, net of the federal tax effects of reduced deductions for state income taxes.